National Fashion Retailer

 ABOUT THE CUSTOMER

 A national fashion retailer with more than 1,000 brick and mortar stores and an ecommerce presence sells apparel, shoes and accessories for women and children.
 Headquartered on the East Coast, the retailer maintains a multi-level warehouse and ships merchandise to their stores throughout the U.S., Puerto Rico and U.S. Virgin Islands.
 As multiple orders come in daily, the merchandise is packed at the warehouse and immediately scanned, sorted and placed directly into trucks for delivery.
-More than 90% of the retailer’s products ship via FedEx, with a total annual spend of $24 million.
+More than 90% of the retailer’s products ship with a single parcel carrier, with a total annual spend of $24 million.

 “No matter what home grown system you’ve built, AFS is more equipped and a thousand times better than an in-house system.
 Your accounts payable and IT groups aren’t the answer.
 AFS are the professionals.”